What's better - Model Fs or Model Ms?

 More information: IBM buckling spring

-The main succinct difference to discuss between the two keyboard designs is their key-switches.
-Model Fs use capacitive buckling springs that feature a buckling spring assembly - itself compromised of a pivot plate (also known as a hammer, rocker or flipper) and a coil-spring - that rocks over a capacitance-sensing PCB.
+The main succinct difference to discuss between the two keyboard designs is their keyswitches.
+Model Fs use capacitive buckling springs that feature a buckling spring assembly - itself compromised of a pivot plate (also known as a hammer, rocker or flipper) and a coil-spring - that rocks over a capacitance-sensing PCB known as a pad card.
 When you press a key with such a switch design, the pressure causes the coil-spring to catastrophically buckle in a way that pivots the pivot plate to rest atop a capacitance-sensing pad on the PCB underneath, registering a key-press in the process.
 The use of capacitance sensing allows for N-key rollover (NKRO) and a high expected lifetime of approximately 100 million key-presses.

 Model Ms that have buckling springs use the membrane buckling spring variant.
-How the switch mechanically rocks is unchanged, but the sensor is completely different as it uses a dual membrane sheet sensor instead.
-Contrary to popular belief, a membrane is not a rubber dome key-switch design as it purely describes a plastic circuit that has traces silk-screened on them.
+How the buckling spring mechanically rocks is unchanged, but how it is sensed is completely different as all Model Ms use membrane assemblies instead.
+Contrary to what might be popular belief, a membrane keyboard doesn't necessarily mean it uses rubber dome actuators (membrane purely describes a multi-layered plastic circuit that has traces silk-screened on it.)
 For this design, the catastrophically buckling spring pivots the pivot plate to apply pressure on the membranes to bridge a contact trace on each sheet together.
 Due to the lack of capacitance sensing and/or the ability to fit diodes into the design, Model M membranes are only rated for a lifetime of approximately 25 million key-presses and limited to two-key rollover (2KRO).

 The buckling spring assemblies themselves also differ slightly as the capacitive variant's spring has more coils in its coil-spring and has a larger pivot plate.
 These differences change the feel and sound between them.
 Capacitive buckling springs are best described as feeling smoother and lighter and have a more high-pitched and pingy sound, whereas membrane buckling springs feel heavier and more 'baritone' by comparison.
 That said, membrane buckling springs still have a considerable amount of ping and both designs are considered to be smooth feeling switches with a unique tactility that has no real analogue outside of IBM and its divisional descendants.